Sahil-Gupta584/BooksMall/README.md

 ### Live Demo 🌐

-You can check out the deployed version of Booksmall [here](https://books-mall.vercel.app/).
+You can check out the deployed version of BooksMall [here](https://books-mall.vercel.app/).

 ### Installation 🛠️